TeamRizu/outfox-wikijs/dev/actors/actortypes/helpdisplay/_index.md

 ---
 title: HelpDisplay
-weight: 0
+description:
-geekdocCollapseSection: true
+published: true
+date: 2023-05-19T23:40:33.319Z
+tags:
+editor: markdown
+dateCreated: 2023-05-16T06:15:00.331Z
 ---

-The HelpDisplay is an actor which relies on [BitmapText](../bitmaptext) to draw text meant to guide the player in interacting with the interface with helpful text that flips to segments in a given amount of time.
+The HelpDisplay is an actor which relies on [BitmapText](/en/dev/actors/actortypes/bitmaptext/_index) to draw text meant to guide the player in interacting with the interface with helpful text that flips to segments in a given amount of time.

-By default it uses the `[HelpDisplay]` metrics group to get information about the [OnCommand](../../ActorsLua-CommandList/#commands), time to how the tip (`TipShowTime`) and how often it needs to switch the help block (`TipSwitchTime`).
+By default it uses the `[HelpDisplay]` metrics group to get information about the [OnCommand](/en/dev/actors/ActorsLua-CommandList#commands), time to how the tip (`TipShowTime`) and how often it needs to switch the help block (`TipSwitchTime`).

 ```lua
 Def.HelpDisplay {